 Ella Kemp is a Field Project Manager for the Medicare Current Beneficiary Survey and a Regional Manager for the Field Operations department at NORC at the University of Chicago.
 At NORC since 1993, Ella is responsible for management of field interviewers in the east part of the United States.

-Debra Lord is a Field Project Manager for the Medicare Current Beneficiary Survey and a Regional Manager for the Field Operations department at NORC at the University of Chicago.
-At NORC since 1999, Debra is responsible for the management of field interviewers in the west part of the United States.
+Micki Strand is a Field Project Manager for the Medicare Current Beneficiary Survey for the Field Operations department at NORC at the University of Chicago.
+At NORC since 1998, Micki is responsible for the management of MCBS including the central and western part of the United States.

 The Centers for Medicare & Medicaid Services (CMS) is the largest single payer of health care in the United States.
 With full implementation of the Affordable Care Act of 2010 (ACA), the agency plays a direct or indirect role in administering health insurance coverage for more than 100 million people across the Medicare, Medicaid, Children's Health Insurance Program, and Health Insurance Marketplace populations.